SRINAGESH17/Discount_Adda_app/README.md

 # Discount-Adda

-> The app is made using React Native, which cross platform library for creating Apps.
+> The app is made using React Native, which cross platform library for creating Apps.The app uses Firebase  for authentication and storage features.

 ## About Project